 The lower sales sent profit into free fall.
 The company's net income plunged 86% to $248 million in 2016 from $1.7 billion in 2015.

 Cash flow from operations fell to $1.7 billion in 2016, compared to $2.6 billion in 2015.

 Seagate has clung to about a 40% share of the HDD market in competition market leader Western Digital and third place contender Toshiba.
 Seagate and its competitors face a challenging environment in which HDD sales are falling as sales of SSDs are on the rise.
 Seagate has reduced its production of HDDs to 35 million to 40 million a quarter compared to previous levels of 55 million to 60 million.
 It has reduced production capacity as well, cutting headcount and consolidating manufacturing lines.
 The company intends to shift production to drives with more memory and higher prices from drives with capacities of 500 gigabtyes or less.

 When Seagate says high capacity, it means it.
 The company released several storage devices that hold some 10 terabytes of data.
 The Guardian series of HDDs were built to help customers manage and move large amounts of data.
 Models include the BarraCuda Pro desktop drive, the IronWolf, and the SkyHawk.
 New 10 TB helium enterprise drives are aimed to cloud storage providers.

 Mergers and Acquisitions

-Seagate spent more than $1 billion in the past two years on flash storage assets.
+Seagate spent more than $1 billion to acquire SSD storage assets.